Azure/Industrial-IoT/docs/opc-publisher/readme.md

 }
 ```

-With these options specified, OPC Publisher will read the configuration file `./published_nodes.json`.
-The OPC Publisher's working directory is set to `/mount` at startup and thus OPC Publisher will read the file `/mount/published_nodes.json` inside its container.
-OPC Publisher's log file will be written to `/mount` and the `CertificateStores` directory (used for OPC UA certificates) will also be created in this directory.

-To make these files available in the IoT Edge host file system, the container configuration requires a bind mount volume.
-The **Mounts** section will  map the directory `/mount` to the host directory `/opcpublisher`.
-To not loose the OPC Publisher configuration across restarts [all configuration files should be persisted](#persisting-opc-publisher-configuration).
+To not loose the OPC Publisher configuration across restarts all configuration files should be persisted.
 This requires a bind mount.
-Without it all configuration changes will be lost when OPC Publisher is restarted.
+A bind mound makes folders in the IoT Edge host file system available to the OPC Publisher.
+In above example the **Mounts** section maps the `/mount` folder inside the container to the folder `/opcpublisher` on the host file system.
+Without it all configuration changes will be applied to the container file system which lives in memory and thus will be lost when the OPC Publisher module is restarted.
+With above options specified however, OPC Publisher will use the configuration file `published_nodes.json` inside the `/mount` folder and thus on the `/opcpublisher` folder on IoT Edge host.
+The `CertificateStores` directory (used for OPC UA certificates) will also be created in the `pki` directory of the `/mount` folder.

 > IMPORTANT: The `/opcpublisher` directory must be present on the host file system, otherwise OPC Publisher will fail to start.
+Also, the folder contains security sensitive information.
+Any username and password configured inside the configuration are stored in plain text.
+It must be ensured that the configuration file is protected by the file system access control of the host file system.
+The same must be ensured for the file system based certificate store, since it contains the certificate and private key of OPC Publisher.

-The `CapDrop` option will drop the CHOWN (user can’t makes arbitrary changes to file UIDs and GIDs) and SETUID (user can’t makes arbitrary manipulations of process UIDs) capabilities for security reason.
+The `CapDrop` option drops the CHOWN (user can’t makes arbitrary changes to file UIDs and GIDs) and SETUID (user can’t makes arbitrary manipulations of process UIDs) capabilities for security reason.

 A connection to an OPC UA server using its hostname without a DNS server configured on the network can be achieved by adding an `ExtraHosts` entry to the `HostConfig` section: